JonathanSemelak/BESEL/README.md

 Below all the variables available for feneb.in with their default options:

 ```
- prefix                  !No default for this variable.
+ prefix                  !Prefix of .prmtop .nc and .rst7 files.
+No default for this variable.
+Must be defined.
+ nrep                    !Number of replicas (including the extremes).
+No default for this variable.
 Must be defined.
  per                   T !System is periodic
  velin                 F !Input .rst7 files have velocity info
  velout                F !Include dummy velocity info for output files